Emil Hartmann: Personality

-Emil Hartmann’s highly eccentric personality was multifaceted and reflected both his great charm, his fiery temper and a darker and melancholic side.
-He had a baroque sense of humour.
-One day for instance, when he was staying at Fuglsang manor, a German lady, Mrs Ströhmer, had been expected but her arrival had been delayed.
-So he decided instead to dress himself up with grey curls and a black dress, pretending to be her, and played his role so well that none of the other guests doubted a minute that he was really «Mrs Ströhmer».
+Despite his sparkling talent, Emil Hartmann was undoubtedly one of the tragic figures in the history of music suffering all his life from poor health necessitating long stays in psychiatric hospitals.
+This may explain his personality which reflected both his great charm, his fiery temper and a darker and melancholic side.
+Still, when his health allowed he could display a baroque sense of humour.
+Anecdotes about his eccentricities abound.
+One day for instance, when he was staying at Fuglsang manor, a German lady had been expected but her arrival had been delayed.
+So he decided instead to dress himself up with grey curls and a black dress, pretending to be her, and played his role so well that none of the other guests doubted a minute that he was really this lady.
 One of them whispered to her neighbour that this was really a «rather vulgar person».
-The children were struggling to remain serious.
-However, at one point, «Mrs Ströhmer» made a dramatic gesture pointing at a painting on the wall of the naked Kraka, trying in vain to hide her charms by means of a fishing net, and said loudly in German: «Ah, maybe the late baroness?», whereupon everybody burst into laughter and the disguise could no longer be hidden.
+The children had difficulties to remain serious.
+However, at one point, he made a dramatic gesture pointing at a painting on the wall of the naked Kraka, trying in vain to hide her charms by means of a fishing net, and said loudly in German: «Ah, maybe the late baroness?», whereupon everybody burst into laughter and the disguise could no longer be hidden.

-Emil Hartmann was a cosmopolitan and used to say: «Yes of course, God, King and Country, and the World Axe goes through the horse in Kongens Nytorv«(statue in Copenhagen’s central square).
+Emil Hartmann was a cosmopolitan and used to say: «Yes of course, God, King and Country, and the World Axe goes through the horse in Kongens Nytorv« (statue in Copenhagen’s central square).
 His son Rudolph describes also his hostility to the rampant anti-semitism of the day, one of his favourite sayings being that «we are all Jews for our Lord».

-All his life, Emil Hartmann suffered from poor health, psychological troubles and regular depressions, and decided on several occasions to reside in psychiatric institutions for treatment.
+After 1870, he suffered increasingly from poor health, psychological troubles and regular depressions, and decided on several occasions to reside for long periods in psychiatric institutions for treatment.
 His later years were marked by a growing weakness that often put him in dark moods; he tried then to abreact by taking a walk with a whip and crack it at imaginary critics of his art.

-After his death, his music fell in oblivion, but is having a certain renaissance lately.
+After his death, his music fell in oblivion, but its verve and charm and masterful instrumentation have caught lately attention again.